Finding Practice Management Software that Fits

 Consider how you communicate with your patients.
 Will the software offer a patient portal for secure, HIPAA-compliant communication and online payment options?
 In this very mobile age, it should have options for 2-way texting, automated recall, appointment reminders and confirmations, online scheduling, and methods that allow your patients to complete paperwork online.
 We call these eServices, and our customers love them!

 How does your location operate?
 If you have several locations, they may operate differently.
 Look for customization options in your software to accommodate these differences.
 This is especially important if you’re acquiring another practice that has been using a different practice management software.
-You’ll likely want to have them under the same practice management software “umbrella.”
+You’ll likely want to have them under the same software “umbrella.”
 A highly customizable software will translate into faster ramp-up times, minimal loss of productivity, and better function overall for all of your practices.

 Freedom of choice